FileManager Data Binding Overview

-This article explains the different ways to provide data to a FileManager component and the properties related to data binding.
-Reviewing this article will explain the basics of how you can describe the hierarchy of items in your data source to the treeview component so they can render.
+This FileManager Data Binding section explains the different ways to provide data to a FileManager component and the properties related to data binding.
+This article describes what are the available (bindable) features of FileManager data items and how to map model properties to these features.

 For details on Value Binding and Data Binding, and the differences between them, see the Value Binding vs Data Binding article.